The WELL: Salon

 Salon.com was founded in the wake of the San Francisco newspaper strike of 1994 by a group of journalists that included WELL members.
 "The Well [sic] is where a lot of us got our first experience online," Salon co-founder Scott Rosenberg wrote.
 "In Salon's formative days in 1995 we actually used a private conference [on the WELL] to plan our launch."
 Salon hired WELL management team member Cliff Figallo in 1998 and WELL conference host Mary Elizabeth Williams to direct its online community, Table Talk.
 After Salon purchased the WELL in 1999, WELL community manager Gail Ann Williams (no relation) became a Salon employee.

 Kevin Mitnick hacking case

-In 1995, Tsutomo Shimomura noticed some of his stolen software had been stored in a WELL account.
+In 1995, Tsutomu Shimomura noticed some of his stolen software had been stored in a WELL account.
 He worked with WELL management to track and identify hacker Kevin Mitnick as the culprit.
 This effort was described in Shimomura's book Takedown, which he wrote with John Markoff, and in a Wired article excerpted from the book.